Paterson Products Ltd

 For general history relating to the Paterson company and its products post-1985:

-When Johnsons was acquired by the Hestair Company and underwent major restructuring and abandoned chemical production in 1974, it seems Paterson took over production of booklets similar to the Johnsons of Hendon ~ 'Home Photography' series.
+When Johnsons was acquired by the Hestair Company and underwent major restructuring and abandoned chemical production in 1974, Paterson took over production of booklets similar to the Johnsons of Hendon ~ 'Home Photography' series.
 Similarities with the Johnsons 'Home Photography' series include the Paterson 'Book of Photography' also being edited by Kevin MacDonnell, the printers also being Sawtells of Sherborne, Dorset, and number of pages also being 104.

-This speculation was confirmed to me by Alan Meek in an e-mail he sent in September 2005.
+This was confirmed to me by Alan Meek in an e-mail he sent in September 2005.
 Alan said:

 "I started working for Paterson in 1968 and became Technical Manager of the company until I left in 1981.
 I was responsible for the production of the majority of the (Paterson) publications you illustrate.
 For many years before 1975 Johnsons of Hendon published successive copies of the Book of Photography (Alan means the 'Home Photography' series) which was written by Kevin MacDonnell (and 'Pip' Pippard).
 When Johnsons decided to cease publication Kevin came to Paterson with an updated (and Paterson orientated) version so we added to it and published our version.
 Over the years we updated it and eventually took over the writing ourselves.